Reading

 The Accelerated Reader programme is being introduced to support reading progression in Chapter 3.
 With Accelerated Reader, a pupil reads a book, takes an online quiz, and gets immediate feedback.
 Pupils respond to regular feedback and are motivated to make progress with their reading skills.
 Accelerated Reader gives teachers the information they need to monitor pupils’ reading practice and make informed decisions to guide their future learning.

-From Year 2 onwards, teachers plan and teach Guided Reading for the whole class so that areas of reading, grammar and vocabulary are identified for each session.
+From Year 2 onwards, teachers use and adapt Guided Reading planning using Fred's Teaching.
+Guided Reading is taught to the whole class and areas of reading, grammar and vocabulary are identified for each session.
 These areas are explicitly taught through examples of high quality writing.
 Words are explained through dictionary definitions, pictures, videos and in context with antonyms and synonyms and alternative meanings are also clarified.
-Lessons begin with retrieval, interpret and author’s choice questions and then follow through with all the lessons required to scaffold the child’s successful reading at the end of the block.
-All children have the opportunity to practise reading the whole class guided reading text out loud, and they also use APE (answer it, prove it, explain it) to answer questions in detail.
-Children who are still struggling with decoding skills, in these year groups, will also receive group or 1:1 work with an adult.
+Lessons begin with retrieval, interpretation and author’s choice questions, and then follow through with all the lessons required to scaffold the child’s successful reading at the end of the block.
+This includes rapid retrieval questions and book talk.

 At Bluecoat School we see…